hashicorp/vault-benchmark/docs/tests/identity.md

     # populate always keeps its objects, and the attack phase still runs for
     # the full global `duration` (nothing to skip to) -- keep duration short,
     # e.g. "1s".
+    # Note: setup still runs a login-resolution validation for up to
+    # login_users (default 100) users when alias_count > 0.
+This is expected.
     workload      = "populate"
     entity_count  = 10000
     alias_count   = 10000